Can TSA Seize Cash?

 Although no rules limit the amount of money you can bring on a flight, there are rules about disclosing currency on an international flight.
 If you are traveling on an international flight and have $10,000 or more in your possession, you must disclose the amount of U.S. Currency in your possession on a FinCEN 105 form.
 Those disclosure rules do not apply on a domestic flight.

-What Authority Does TSA Have for Searches and Seizures?
+What Authority Does TSA Have to Seize Money?

-TSA Screeners only have the authority to detain the traveler, their carry-on luggage, or their personal effects, for long enough to determine whether:
+TSA Screeners only have the authority to detain the traveler or their luggage for long enough to determine whether:

-Despite the limited authority and duties afforded to TSA, the screeners often follow an unwritten TSA policy or practice of seizing travelers’ currency or carry-on luggage.
-These improper actions often occur after the TSA Screeners conclude that the items do not threaten transportation security.
+Despite the limited authority and duties afforded to the TSA, screeners often follow an unwritten policy or practice of seizing travelers’ currency or carry-on luggage.
+These improper actions frequently occur after the screeners conclude that the items do not threaten transportation security.

 TSA Screeners make these seizures to hold the traveler’s currency, carry-on luggage, personal effects, and/or person until law-enforcement officers can arrive, without regard for whether reasonable suspicion or probable cause exists for the seizures.